Project type/s: Conservation and documentation of artifacts and field school.

 BHFS Project Coordinator: Dr. Angela Pencheva, BHF Program Director

-BHF project partners: National Institution Stobi (NI Stobi), Republic of Macedonia and Institute for Field Research, USA.
+BHF project partners: National Institution Stobi (NI Stobi), Republic of North Macedonia, and Institute for Field Research, USA.

 Project description: Approximately 1560 square meters of the excavated territory of the ancient city of Stobi are covered with entirely or partly preserved mosaics, dating mostly to between the 2nd and 6th century CE.
 Most of them were discovered in the public or residential Roman and Late Roman buildings: the Episcopal Basilica, baptisterium of the Episcopal Basilica, the Extramural Basilica, the Theodosian Palace, the Synagogue II, the “Casino”, the House of Peristeria and the House of Polycharmos.
 Variations of geometric, floral and animal motifs are represented in the most popular ancient mosaic techniques: opus tesselatum, opus sectile as well as opus barbaricum and opus vermiculatum.